What is Amazon AWS Management Console?

 AWS is recognized as one of the leading Cloud Service Providers.
-One of the major reasons why AWS tops when it comes to cloud computing platforms is that it provides an easy and interactive way to access and manage Amazon Web Services, through AWS Management Console.
-In this blog on Amazon AWS Management Console, we will go through all the steps to understand how we can manage and use Amazon Web Services using AWS Console.
+One of the major reasons why AWS tops when it comes to Cloud Computing platforms is that it provides an easy and interactive way to access and manage Amazon Web Services, through AWS Management Console.
+In this blog on Amazon AWS Management Console, you will be going through all the steps to understand how you can manage and use Amazon Web Services using AWS Console.

-Before we move forward, here’s a video from Intellipaat on AWS:
+Before moving forward, here’s a video from Intellipaat on AWS: